 You can find a more in-depth explanation and examples in my how to make money from free bets post.

 There are two types of Matched Betting offers.

 At any one time, there’s approximately 70 sign up offers to take advantage of and make a profit from.
 These offers involve you signing up to each individual bookie or casino and taking advantage of the initial, and usually quite lucrative sign-up offer.
 However, that is just the start.

 When most of the “Sign Up Offers” have been completed, you move on to what are known as “Reload Offers”.
-At any one time, there might be 40-50+ individual reload offers available.
+At any one time, there might be 40-50+ individual reload offers available a day.
 All with full instructions on how to complete them.
-A typical reload offer might be something like “Bet £20 get £10 free bet”.
-However, there are a wide variety of

 A typical reload offer might be something simple like “Bet £20 get £10 free bet”.
 However, there are a wide variety of possible reload bets.